 Poor Health Outcomes

 Due to low income and job insecurity, high school dropouts face poorer health outcomes.
 Dropouts are less likely to receive job-based health insurance.
-Without access to health insurance, students who drop out may not receive crucial preventive health care which can lower the incidence of chronic diseases and increase life span.
-An article on ABC News, “Students Dropping Out of High School Reaches Epidemic Levels,” reports that a dropout's life span is nine years shorter than a high school graduate's.
+Without access to health insurance, students who drop out may not receive crucial preventive health care that can lower the incidence of chronic diseases and increase lifespan.
+A 2012 study of life expectancy for individuals who've attained different level of education showed that white male dropouts live 12.9 less years on average and white women 10.4 less years on average than their more educated counterparts.

 Increased Likelihood of Legal Trouble